tassiaaccioly/findaflick/README.md

 #Find a Flick

-This is a fully functional web application to find movies, series and related information!
+This is a fully functional and responsive web application to find movies, series and related information!

 You can see it here: